 - The space between your teeth can trap food and bacteria, increasing your risk of tooth decay and gum disease.

 Dental implants give the bone in your jaw something to grow around and support.
 Your smile can also have increased structure and stability.
-Dental implants also eliminate gaps in your teeth so that you can have confidence in your smile.
+Dental implants also eliminate gaps in your teeth so you can have confidence in your smile.

 Types of Dental Implants